3 Things to Do 1 Week Before Starting Med School

 Your health will majorly affect med school studies performance as you will need more mental and physical strength to cope with related activities.

-That means maintaining a healthy diet, participating in recreational activities, and support your mental health.
+That means maintaining a healthy diet, participating in recreational activities, and supporting your mental health.

 Be Physically Fit